 At their first meeting, the name was changed to Calligraphers’ Guild.
 The rules then set out are not too far removed from our presently incorporated group, The Calligraphers Guild Of WA (Inc.).

-Guild member, Peter Evans, an accomplished Calligrapher and now retired Senior Art lecturer from the Edith Cowan University, arranged for Guild meetings to be held at the University in the mid 1980's.
+The Late Peter Evans, an accomplished Calligrapher and now retired Senior Art lecturer , arranged for Guild meetings to be held at the University in the mid 1980’s.
 This allowed good facilities and your writer well remembers several visits by Rosemary Sassoon.
-Despite Western Australia's tyranny of distance we are no strangers to many of the international Calligraphers visiting Australia.
+Despite Western Australia’s tyranny of distance we are no strangers to many of the international Calligraphers visiting Australia.
 Peter commenced a full time course in an Associate Diploma of Arts (Visual Arts and Crafts) with a major in Calligraphy in 1987.
-The change to a University from the Tertiary College of the time saw the demise of that course but not before most of Peter's students joined the Guild after seeing the Guild's first exhibition and sale of work in 1987 and the second in 1989.
-One can say that those students firmly cemented the foundations of the Guild as it is today.
+The change to a University from the Tertiary College of the time saw the demise of that course but not before most of Peter’s students joined the Guild.

 The heady years from 1987 – 1990 saw a change in venue to a community centre, the Incorporation of the Guild, and a growth in numbers rising to 170.
 In 1989 it was decided to produce an annual diary.
 The cover of our first issue in 1990 was designed by Eric Tristram who died in March 1990.
 The diary was a success story.
 Most years a theme, for example ‘Australiana’ in 1999, was chosen for diary pieces, due to rising production costs the diary is no longer being produced.

 Our members are mainly from the metropolitan area with a few from country areas.
 Over the years we have had several from other states as our members migrate as well as some from overseas.